TACC/Core-CMS/taccsite_cms/static/site_cms/css/README.md

 No files should be in this directory.

-Files are built from source code entry point files at `/src/styles/exports`.
+Stylesheets are built from source code entry point files at `/src/styles/exports`.

-Any files still in this directory should be moved to `/src/styles/exports`.
+Any stylesheets in this directory should be moved to `/src/styles/exports`.

 _To support loading files from here, also, see https://stackoverflow.com/a/45941813._